Course Aims and Description

 These aims will be achieved through problem sets, in-class exercises and discussions, readings, and a course project.
 There will be weekly assignments throughout the term.

-Grading will be based on five problem set homework assignments, a course project broken up into several other homework assignments, and class participation.
+Grading will be based on five problem set homework assignments, a course project broken up into several other homework assignments, online quizzes (probably not-quite-weekly), and class participation.

 Professor Donna Slonim (she/her) is the course instructor.

-Computer Science PhD student Gizem Cicekli will be our primary teaching assistant, assisted by Nick Camarda from the MD/PhD program.
+Computer Science PhD student Hao Zhu will be our primary teaching assistant.

-Email addresses are firstname dot lastname at tufts dot edu (Nick's first name is Nicholas for this purpose), but you can reach all the course staff via Piazza at all times.
+Email addresses are firstname dot lastname at tufts dot edu, but you can reach all the course staff via Piazza at all times.

 We are expecting students to come in with some basic familiarity with using R for data analysis (as opposed to actual software development experience in R, which is unnecessary for this course).